academic-resources/odin/variables.md

 ### ** Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental.**
+It isn't required, so consider it supplemental :**

 * Read the full [Variables](http://ruby.bastardsbook.com/chapters/variables) chapter from *The Bastards Book of Ruby* if you can't get enough about variables.
 * To dive deeper into how variables point to memory locations on your computer, go through these short sections:** **   * [Variables as Pointers](https://launchschool.com/books/ruby/read/more_stuff#variables_as_pointers), from LaunchSchool's *Introduction to Programming With Ruby*.
   * [A visual guide to variables](http://ruby.bastardsbook.com/chapters/variables/#visual-guide) from the [Variables](http://ruby.bastardsbook.com/chapters/variables) chapter of *The Bastards Book of Ruby*
 * If you want to know more about Ruby's naming conventions, check out the [Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide).
-Don't get too deep into it; just know that it's there.**
+Don't get too deep into it; just know that it's there :**

 ---

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.**
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

 * <a class="knowledge-check-link" href="#introduction">What is a variable?</a>
 * <a class="knowledge-check-link" href="#declaring-a-variable">How do you assign a value or an expression to a variable?</a>